-The Michigan Department of Education receives 74 percent of its funding from federal sources; up from 66 percent in fiscal year 2012 (note: this does not include Michigan's School Aid budget, which funds education programs ranging from early childhood to community colleges).
+The Michigan Department of Education receives 71 percent of its funding from federal sources; a 33 percent reduction from fiscal year 2013 (note: this does not include Michigan's School Aid budget, which funds education programs ranging from early childhood to community colleges).
 The Department of Education is responsible for compliance with state and federal standards, administering the School Aid budget, and administering the state's child care subsidy program.
 Michigan utilizes federal funding for a range of programs that work to reduce the achievement gap - a gap that begins early and grows over time.
 These include Michigan's school improvement efforts, support for special needs students, opportunities for extended learning programs, before-and after-school programs, and school-based nutrition and health programs.

-While the potential danger to the country's economic stability posed by growing debt in the long term is legitimate; cuts to funding for programs that support health, education, community partnerships and nutrition programs for children, youth, and families as a means of addressing this problem is fiscally unsound.
+With Congress' inability to pass federal budget appropriation bills in a timely fashion; this jeopardizes stability for programs that support health, education, community partnerships and nutrition programs for children, youth, and families.
+Furthermore, the impact of the sequester - across the board cuts that disproportionately affected children and family programs - also has dire consequences.
 Michigan children - the future scientists, entrepreneurs, teachers, parents, laborers, artists and elected officials - rely on these programs that are supported through federal dollars.
 A deficit reduction strategy should protect children and families - particularly children of color and children from low-income families - and ensure adequate investment for their future.
 Federal budget negotiations should preserve the programs that reduce disparities in outcomes for children and offer the most long-term gains such as high quality early education, multiple paths to high school completion, and access to basic needs.
 Congress must prioritize children and families as Michigan and our nation continues on a path towards economic prosperity.